paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-445-facilities-personnel-and-research.md

 1994—Subsec. (d).
 Pub.
 L. 103–305 added subsec. (d).

+#### Research and Deployment of Certain Airfield Pavement Technologies
+Pub.
+L. 115–254, div.
+B, title VII, § 744, Oct.
+5, 2018, 132 Stat.
+3413, provided that: “Using amounts made available under [section 48102(a) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section48102/a&num=0&edition=prelim), United States Code, the Administrator of the Federal Aviation Administration may carry out a program for the research and development of aircraft pavement technologies under which the Administrator makes grants to, and enters into cooperative agreements with, institutions of higher education and nonprofit organizations that— “(1) research concrete and asphalt airfield pavement technologies that extend the life of airfield pavements; “(2) develop and conduct training; “(3) provide for demonstration projects; and “(4) promote the latest airfield pavement technologies to aid in the development of safer, more cost effective, and more durable airfield pavements.”

 #### Aircraft Departure Queue Management Pilot Program
 Pub.
 L. 112–95, title V, § 507, Feb.
 14, 2012, 126 Stat.
-106, provided that: “(a) In General.—The Secretary of Transportation shall carry out a pilot program at not more than 5 public-use airports under which the Federal Aviation Administration shall use funds made available under section 48101(a) [probably means [section 48101(a) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section48101/a&num=0&edition=prelim), United States Code] to test air traffic flow management tools, methodologies, and procedures that will allow air traffic controllers of the Administration to better manage the flow of aircraft on the ground and reduce the length of ground holds and idling time for aircraft. “(b) Selection Criteria.—In selecting from among airports at which to conduct the pilot program, the Secretary shall give priority consideration to airports at which improvements in ground control efficiencies are likely to achieve the greatest fuel savings or air quality or other environmental benefits, as measured by the amount of reduced fuel, reduced emissions, or other environmental benefits per dollar of funds expended under the pilot program. “(c) Maximum Amount.—Not more than a total of $2,500,000 may be expended under the pilot program at any single public-use airport.”
+106, as amended by Pub.
+L. 115–254, div.
+B, title V, § 539(t), Oct.
+5, 2018, 132 Stat.
+3372, provided that: “(a) In General.—The Secretary of Transportation shall carry out a pilot program at not more than 5 public-use airports under which the Federal Aviation Administration shall use funds made available under [section 48101(a) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section48101/a&num=0&edition=prelim), United States Code, to test air traffic flow management tools, methodologies, and procedures that will allow air traffic controllers of the Administration to better manage the flow of aircraft on the ground and reduce the length of ground holds and idling time for aircraft. “(b) Selection Criteria.—In selecting from among airports at which to conduct the pilot program, the Secretary shall give priority consideration to airports at which improvements in ground control efficiencies are likely to achieve the greatest fuel savings or air quality or other environmental benefits, as measured by the amount of reduced fuel, reduced emissions, or other environmental benefits per dollar of funds expended under the pilot program. “(c) Maximum Amount.—Not more than a total of $2,500,000 may be expended under the pilot program at any single public-use airport.”

 #### Research Program on Runways
 Pub.
 L. 112–95, title IX, § 904, Feb.
 14, 2012, 126 Stat.
 139, provided that: “Using amounts made available under [section 48102(a) of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section48102/a&num=0&edition=prelim), United States Code, the Administrator [of the Federal Aviation Administration] shall continue to carry out a research program under which the Administrator may make grants to and enter into cooperative agreements with institutions of higher education and pavement research organizations for research and technology demonstrations related to— “(1) the design, construction, rehabilitation, and repair of airfield pavements to aid in the development of safer, more cost effective, and more durable airfield pavements; and “(2) engineered material restraining systems for runways at both general aviation airports and airports with commercial air carrier operations.”